 As the elderly population grows, the number of caregivers needed will grow along with it.
 The Bureau of Labor Statistics reports that there will be roughly one million new jobs to be filled in direct care (including health aides, nursing assistants, and personal care aides) by 2024.

 With the already short supply of caregivers in the market, these numbers may seem daunting.
 However, it’s important to realize the situation is not entirely out of your control.
-There are solid steps you can take now to attract and recruit quality caregivers.
+In additon to caregiver recruitment and onboarding software, there are solid steps you can take now to attract and recruit quality caregivers.

 1. Craft a great job posting.
 Your ad is often the first impression jobseekers receive of your company, so make it a great one.